camelNote/RVSP_Pocket/README.md

 Rapid Serial Visual Presentation is a reading technique of presenting text in a single focal point to reduce eye movement.
 The aim is maximize reading throughput without compromising understanding.<br>

-RVSP Pocket is a STM32F4 "soft" fork of [RVSP Nano](https://github.com/ionutdecebal/rsvpnano).
-The aim of this project is to make a more hardware optimized version of the RVSP Nano, cheaper, and more compact.
+RVSP Pocket is a STM32F4 "soft" fork of the [RVSP Nano](https://github.com/ionutdecebal/rsvpnano).
+RVSP Pocket aims to be a more hardware optimized version of the RVSP Nano, cheaper, and more compact.
 Currently the project is in the protyping stage, but here's the planned features pipeline:

 * Local web app to decompress popular ebook file format (.epub)
 * USB-C MSC file to transfer files directly to SD card